PaddlePaddle/Serving/doc/SERVING_CONFIGURE.md

 ### Low precision inference

-Python Server supports low-precision inference.
+Python Pipeline supports low-precision inference.
 The precision types supported by CPU, GPU and TensoRT are shown in the figure below:
 - CPU
   - fp32(default)
   - fp16